 The residence hall staff is comprised of one or more Resident Advisers (RAs) per floor/wing along with either an Area Coordinator (AC) or Community Adviser (CA) residing in each hall.
 Hall staff are carefully selected and trained to aid you in your transition to Wittenberg.
 They are dedicated to helping you, your roommate(s), your floor mates and your entire residence hall to build a fun, cooperative and considerate group living environment/learning community.
 Your RA/CA is a resource for you to utilize for anything from academic difficulties to helping you become adjusted to campus.
 Your AC is a professional staff member who has received his/her Master’s degree with a heart for working with students to develop the overall community of each hall.
 They closely monitor the physical facilities and have overall responsibility for their respective halls.

-Your Fall semester hall request is considered based on the date your tuition deposit is received, providing you submit your housing survey by the June 1 priority deadline.
-Your roommate is assigned using the information you give us on your housing survey.
-We will honor your request for a specific roommate whenever possible.
 Your Spring semester hall request is considered based on available spaces and your roommate is assigned based on the information you give in the housing e-mail sent by the Residence Life Coordinator.

 At the beginning of each year, you and your roommate will meet with the Resident Adviser (RA) to discuss roommate relations and establish a set of rights and responsibilities for the year.
 The RA will work with you to put this into writing and you will each sign a roommate agreement.
 Should conflicts arise, please contact your RA and he or she will coordinate a meeting with you and your roommate.
 During this meeting, you will revisit your roommate agreement and attempt to work out your disagreements.
 If you find that you are unable to resolve the conflict, the Area Coordinator will be consulted and we will work together to determine if further mediation is necessary or if a room change is appropriate.
 We have a two week room freeze period at the beginning of each semester.
 During this time, we do not allow any room changes to occur.
 After this period, we can begin making room changes.

 Your residence hall is usually the first place you make friends.
-Whether you meet someone on move-in day, or you start chatting together in the lounge, or you meet in a hall program such as a movie night or an ice-cream social, or strike up a conversation with someone from your WittSem group, you are sure to be interacting with lots of new people from many different places.
+Whether you meet someone on move-in day, or you start chatting together in the lounge, or you meet in a hall program such as a movie night or an ice-cream social, or strike up a conversation with someone from one of your classes, you are sure to be interacting with lots of new people from many different places.
 Wittenberg students normally get involved in many activities, which is another great way to meet students who have similar interests.

 We do not allow first year students to live in a single room during the first semester of residence.
 Single room requests by upper-class students and second semester first year students are granted based on availability and on a first come, first serve basis.
-During your second semester, if you wish to move to a designated single room or purchase your room as a Super Single, contact your Area Coordinator.
+During your second semester, if you wish to move to a designated single room or purchase a double room as a Super Single, contact your Area Coordinator.